jofem48/terraformdocuments/README.md

 ## Authors

-Module is maintained by COMPANY.
+Module is maintained by NAME-HERE.